PKing70/beaker-guide/docs/start/image.md

 Uploading mymnist-dataset (ds_q76gp0s33d01)...
 Done.
 ```
 Notice that the dataset is assigned a unique ID (above, `ds_q76gp0s33d01`; yours will differ) in addition to the name we chose (`mymnist-dataset`).
-Like blueprints, datasets can be referred to by its name or ID.
+Like images, datasets can be referred to by its name or ID.
 A dataset can be renamed, but its ID is guaranteed to remain stable.
 The following two commands are equivalent:

 ```bash
 $ beaker dataset inspect mymnist-dataset